-Sóller and its surroundings are the perfect place to lose yourself for a few days, meet up again and continue your journey around the island.
-For this reason, we would like to list the most important places in Sóller and try to tell you the essential and most relevant information.
+The surrounding area is the perfect place to lose yourself for a few days, meet up and continue your journey around the island.
+Therefore, we would like to list the most important sites, the most essential and the most relevant.

-Even so, one does not always have as much time as one would like to visit a municipality, so we suggest that if this is the case you hire a “Free tour of Sóller”, a free guided tour.
-The guide will tell you all about the town, its anecdotes and secrets in just two hours and will tell you absolutely everything about the most interesting places in Sóller.
+Even so, you don’t always have as much time as you would like to visit a place, so we suggest that if you do, you hire a “Free tour of Sóller”, a free guided tour.
+The guide will show you the town, its anecdotes and secrets in just two hours and will tell you absolutely everything you need to know about this charming village in Mallorca.

 Plaça de la Constitució, the nerve centre of Sóller

-One of the attractions to see in Sóller is the electric tram that crosses the Plaza de la Constitución, which starts a few metres before it and runs for 5 kms from Sóller to the Port of Sóller.
+One of the attractions to see in Sóller is the electric tram that crosses the Plaza de la Constitución, which starts a few metres before the square and runs for 5 kms to the Port de Sóller.
 It has remained virtually intact since it began operating in 1912.

 Sant Bartomeu church

-The Sant Bartomeu church is a building constructed in the year 1236 that was born as a small gothic temple after the conquest of Mallorca by James I. This temple underwent a process of enlargement that culminated in the creation of the famous modernist front in the year 1904 which had Joan Rubio i BellverGaudí’s well-known disciple, as the person in charge of its realisation.
+The Sant Bartomeu church de Sóller is a building constructed in the year 1236 which was born as a small gothic temple after the conquest of Mallorca by James I. This temple underwent a process of enlargement that culminated in the creation of the famous modernist front in the year 1904 which had Joan Rubio i BellverGaudí’s well-known disciple, as the person in charge of its realisation.

 It combines different styles according to its part: its structure is baroque, the front is modernist and its bell tower is neo-gothic.
-This is the building that dominates the Plaza de la Costitución and can be seen from any part of Sóller, unless you are in one of its narrow streets.
+It is the building that dominates the Plaza de la Costitución and can be seen from any part of the town, unless you are in one of its narrow streets.